mparker-landt/Milestone_Project_2/README.md

 <img src="assets/images/readme/instructions-modal.png" alt="drawing" width="200"/>
 <img src="assets/images/readme/instructions2.png" alt="drawing" width="200"/>

-* Score and HP Counters - These icons started off with inital values on a newgame.
+* Score and HP Counters - These icons started off with initial values on a new game.
 As they increased or decreased the border of the counter boxes flashed red or green corresponding to them decreasing or increasing respectively.

 <img src="assets/images/readme/scoreboard.png" alt="drawing" width="200"/>
 <img src="assets/images/readme/score-increase.png" alt="drawing" width="200"/>
 <img src="assets/images/readme/hammer-decrease.png" alt="drawing" width="200"/>

-* Game Area - The game area was were the main action of the webpage occured when a game was started.\
+* Game Area - The game area was where the main action of the webpage occurred when a game was started.\
 On tapping feedback was given via different circles appearing with red, green and grey colours corresponding to misses, hits and needing another tap respectively.\
-Different mole characters could pop up randomly in any hole and stay active for a different amount of time depending on the mole character.
+Different mole characters could pop-up randomly in any hole and stay active for a different amount of time depending on the mole character.

 <img src="assets/images/readme/tap-hit.png" alt="drawing" width="200"/>
 <img src="assets/images/readme/tap-miss.png" alt="drawing" width="200"/>
 <img src="assets/images/readme/tap.png" alt="drawing" width="200"/>

-* Gameover Popup - On reaching a hammer HP of 0 or hitting a gameover mole character the gameover popup would appear.
-This stopped the game but allowed it to be restarted with inital scores easily via a restart button.
+* Game Over Pop-up - On reaching a hammer HP of 0 or hitting a game over mole character the game over pop-up would appear.
+This stopped the game but allowed it to be restarted with initial scores easily via a restart button.
-The popup modal could be closed via a close button or selecting anywhere outside the pop up box.
+The pop-up modal could be closed via a close button or selecting anywhere outside the po- up box.

 <img src="assets/images/readme/gameover-modal.png" alt="drawing" width="200"/>

 ### Advanced Game Features
 * Initially slow but speeds up as score increases
 * Beginner grace period - At the start of a new game the first 5 moles would only be the base mole character and start off staying active longer than usual.
 Past a score of 5 new mole characters would appear and past a score of 10 the time moles stayed active became less.
-* Different Mole Characters - Initally the base game was created with only the base mole character.
+* Different Mole Characters - Initially the base game was created with only the base mole character.
 However for the advanced game different moles were added that affected the score and hammer HP in different ways.
 * Different speeds - The different mole characters had different times of staying active based on their characters.
 This was to increase the difficulty of the game.

 ### Design Features